RayHightower/RayHightower.com/_posts/2025-02-25-why-raisefest-phoenix-arizona-2025.markdown

 ### Concessions in the Phoenix Valley

-[Ken McElroy](https://www.linkedin.com/in/kenmcelroyofficial/) offered an interesting observations about the sub-markets of Phoenix multifamily real estate.
+[Ken McElroy](https://www.linkedin.com/in/kenmcelroyofficial/) offered some interesting observations about the sub-markets of Phoenix multifamily real estate.
 At one point, he compared the concessions offered by multifamily properties in different parts of the valley:

 * West Valley apartment properties are offering two months free rent plus $99 to move in.
 * The high concession levels in the West Valley are due to overbuilding in that area.
-We will need ot see more absorbtion before concessions evaporate and rents can be bumped again.
+We will need to see more absorption before concessions evaporate and rents can be bumped again.
 * Scottsdale is offering zero concessions.
 Even with new apartment properties coming online, demand in Scottsdale is high enough to absorb every new unit.
 * Tempe is offering zero concessions.
 Demand is driven by the growing student population at ASU.

 ### Artificial Intelligence with Catherine Bell

-[Catherine Bell](https://www.linkedin.com/in/catherinebell-tig) just might make you speachless when you first hear her describe latest developments in AI.
+[Catherine Bell](https://www.linkedin.com/in/catherinebell-tig) consistently gives spell-binding accounts of her experiments with AI.
 She kicked off her AI presentation with a metaphor about an axe.

 * If you're a lumberjack and you spend years chopping trees with an axe, you'll eventually get good at it.
 * What if someone hands you a chainsaw, and tells you to use that new device instead?